php-imagine/Imagine/docs/image.rst

 * ``->rotate($angle, Color $background = null)`` - rotates the image clockwise by the given ``$angle``, or counter-clockwise if the angle is negative.
 If a background ``$color`` is given, it will be used to fill empty parts of the image (white will be used by default).

 * ``->save($path, array $options = array())`` - saves current image to the specified ``$path``.
-The target file extension will be used to infer the output format.
+The target file extension will be used to infer the output format, unless a 'format' option has been passed explicitly.
+Three major formats are supported ('gif', 'jpeg/jpg', 'png').
 For 'jpeg/jpg' and 'png' images, a 'quality' option of 0-100 is accepted. 'png' images also accept a 'filter' option (consult the GD manual for more information).
-For 'wbmp' or 'xbm' images, a 'foreground' option may be specified.

 * ``->show($format, array $options = array())`` - outputs image content in the given format, allowing the same options as the `save()` method